Animal Crackers (1930 film): Anarchic humor and surrealism

-Animal Crackers has generated critical debate over whether its comedic approach constitutes surrealism.
-Avant-garde writer Antonin Artaud argued that the film was an example of surrealism.
-He believed it achieved "a liberation through the medium of the screen of a particular magic" and that its humor freed viewers from reality through surrealist logic that conflicted with the familiar.
-He suggests the film's intent goes beyond mere humor; it constitutes a "destruction of all reality in the mind."
+Animal Crackers generated critical debate over whether its comedic approach constitutes surrealism.
+Avant-garde writer Antonin Artaud considered the film to be an example of the style.
+He believed the film liberated viewers from reality, achieving through cinema "a particular magic" that freed audiences through surrealist imagery.
+He suggests the film's intent goes beyond mere humor; it constitutes a "destruction of all reality in the mind".

-By contrast, filmmaker Jim Jarmusch argues that Artaud misinterprets the Brothers because of his lack of proficiency in the English language.
-He characterizes the Brothers' work as anarchist, but disagrees that it is surrealist.
-Historian Keith Eggener noted a disconnect between the formal theories of surrealism as expressed by writers like André Breton and how surrealism was interpreted in the United States, which he characterized as stripping away the psychic and social revolutionary intent of surrealism, saying that "when Americans at this time spoke of Surrealism's attachment to Marx, they were usually talking about Groucho or Harpo."
-Eggener posits that the movie may have had surrealist elements, but without intent and symbolic imagery, it could not be truly surrealist.
+By contrast, filmmaker Jim Jarmusch argues that Artaud misinterprets the brothers because of his lack of proficiency in the English language.
+He characterizes the brothers' work as anarchist, but disagrees that it is surrealist.
+Historian Keith Eggener noted a disconnect between the formal theories of surrealism as expressed by writers like André Breton and how surrealism was interpreted in the United States, which he characterized as stripping away surrealism's revolutionary intent, saying that "when Americans at this time spoke of Surrealism's attachment to Marx, they were usually talking about Groucho or Harpo".
+Eggener posits that the brothers' work may have had surrealist aesthetic elements, but without deeper symbolic imagery, it would not have fit the definition of surrealism.

-There is evidence to support the notion that the Marx Brothers prioritized commercial interests over art.
-Although painter Salvador Dalí described Animal Crackers as "the summit of the evolution of comic cinema", when he prepared an explicitly surrealist proposal for a Marx Brothers movie, it was rejected by Groucho and MGM as being too surrealist; Groucho's exact words were "it won't play"—suggesting that their primary intent was to entertain.
+The Marx Brothers' relationship with surrealism was complicated by their commercial priorities.
+Painter Salvador Dalí described Animal Crackers as "the summit of the evolution of comic cinema".
+However, when Dalí prepared an explicitly surrealist script seven years later for a proposed Marx Brothers film for Metro-Goldwyn-Mayer, it was rejected as being too surreal.
+In a meeting with Dalí and MGM executives, Groucho dismissed the proposal as uncommercial, saying "it won't play".